-Robyn Lenn OAM was officially installed as the new President of the International Council of Jewish Women at the closing ceremony of the organization’s Quadrennial Convention in Prague, Czech Republic, on May 7, 2014.
-She will lead ICJW for the next four years, representing Jewish women and women’s organizations in 34 countries around the world.
+Penelope Conway was officially installed as the new President of the ICJW at the closing ceremony of the organization’s Quadrennial Convention in Sydney, Australia, on May 30, 2018.
+She will lead ICJW for the next four years, representing Jewish women and women’s organizations in 35 countries around the world.

 She looks forward to extending the organization’s reach to include women in more Jewish communities around the world, and to speaking out on their behalf on issues of shared concern.

 Penelope has been involved in the UK ICJW affiliate, the League of Jewish Women (LJW), since 1973, serving on many of its national committees and as its president from 2003 to 2007.
 She became actively involved with the International Council of Jewish Women in 2000, attending ICJW executive meetings and conferences and serving as UK Vice President.
 She chaired the ICJW Committee on the Status of Women, and in that capacity she attended the United Nations Commission on the Status of Women in New York in 2015.